 New videos and downloadable activity instructions are added regularly, so be sure to return often to continue making art with your family.
 Please be sure to fill out the survey to let us know what you’d like to do in future months.

-This August, you can try your hand at foraging for plants, flowers, fruits, and other natural materials to use in your art, plus you’ll learn about how we can all take care of the environment and feed our communities.
+Try your hand at foraging for plants, flowers, fruits, and other natural materials to use in your art, plus learn about how we can all take care of the environment and feed our communities.
 Cozy up to your trusty device (laptop, phone, tablet, etc.) and get ready to get arty with it!

 Materials You’ll Need